 Candidates who have been declined later in the process may appeal to the Bishop.
 The Bishop may affirm the decision or review the decision - a process which may include more interviews, further training or additional experiences.
 The Bishop is the final arbiter for these decisions.

 Other Matters

-In consultation with the Bishop and Director of Human Resources, the candidate is free to discuss employment possibilities elsewhere in the Church.
+In consultation with the Bishop and Executive Assistant, the candidate is free to discuss employment possibilities elsewhere in the Church.